-Please log into your account!
+Please log into your account for a discounted member rate!

 Total Credits: .75 including .75 AMA PRA Category 1 Credit(s)™, .75 AOA Category 1-A Credit(s)